Computer Science

 CS4413Foundations of Privacy4 ch (3C, 1T)

-Covers diverse topics on privacy preservation including basic cryptographic techniques for privacy, homomorphic encryption techniques for privacy, database privacy, big data privacy, privacy in cloud, privacy in crowdsourced platforms, privacy in healthcare, privacy in vehicular ad hoc networks, privacy in social network, and location privacy.
-In addition, privacy law and regulation will be also discussed.
-Emphasizes both theoretical aspects and practical applications of privacy enhancing techniques.
+Explore diverse topics related to privacy preservation including basic cryptographic techniques for privacy, homomorphic encryption techniques for privacy, database privacy, big data privacy, privacy in cloud platforms, privacy in crowdsourced platforms, privacy in healthcare, privacy in vehicular ad hoc networks, privacy in social network, location privacy, as well as privacy laws and regulations.
+Become familiar with both theoretical aspects and practical applications of privacy enhancing techniques.

 CS4415Network Security3 ch (3C) (P)

-This course examines advanced topics in network security, including: security risks and threats, security mechanisms across OSI model layers.
-Students will study the analysis of systems for vulnerabilities, the implementation of security procedures and the monitoring of systems for security breaches.
-Wireless network security will also be introduced.
+Examines advanced topics in network security, including: security risks and threats, security mechanisms across OSI model layers and wireless network security.
+Learn to analyze systems for vulnerabilities, implement security procedures and monitor systems for security breaches.

 Prerequisites: CS 2413 and CS 3873.